dotnet/dotnet-docker/.portal-docs/mar/README.monitor.portal.md

 The [.NET Docker samples](https://github.com/dotnet/dotnet-docker/blob/main/samples/README.md) show various ways to use .NET and Docker together.
 See [Building Docker Images for .NET Applications](https://docs.microsoft.com/dotnet/core/docker/building-net-docker-images) to learn more.

-### Container sample: Run the tool
+You can run this image as a sidecar container to collect diagnostic information and artifacts from other containers running .NET Core 3.1 or .NET 5 and later.

-You can run a container with a pre-built [.NET Docker Image](https://mcr.microsoft.com/product/dotnet/monitor/about), based on the dotnet-monitor global tool.
+See [Running in Kubernetes](https://github.com/dotnet/dotnet-monitor/blob/main/documentation/kubernetes.md) or [Running in Docker Compose](https://github.com/dotnet/dotnet-monitor/blob/main/documentation/docker-compose.md) for examples of how to run this image in orchestration environments.

-See the [documentation](https://go.microsoft.com/fwlink/?linkid=2158052) for how to configure the image to be run in a Docker or Kubernetes environment, including how to configure authentication and certificates for https bindings.
+See [documentation](https://go.microsoft.com/fwlink/?linkid=2158052) for how to configure the image and documentation for the web API.

 ## Support